Hana Sofia Lopes: World-premiere at the Toronto International Film Festival (TIFF 2023) and Netflix presence

-First Leading Role on German Television
+First leading role on German television

-In 2024, she was cast by ZDF, Germany's national television broadcaster, in the leading role of the thriller Escape from Lisbon, portraying the character Sofia Moreno alongside Hans Sigl.
-The film was broadcast on March 17, 2025, on ZDF.
+In 2025, she was cast by ZDF, Germany's national television broadcaster, in the leading role of the thriller Escape from Lisbon, portraying the character Sofia Moreno alongside Hans Sigl.
+The film was broadcast on 17 March 2025, on ZDF.
 With nearly 6 million viewers and a market share of around 23 percent, it was a major success on German television.

 German TV critic Rainer Tittelbach praised Hana Sofia Lopes as "a true discovery for German television."
-Germany's newspaper of record, the Süddeutsche Zeitung published an interview and profile titled "Here's to the European Identity!" highlighting her cultural depth and versatility.
+Germany's newspaper of record, the Süddeutsche Zeitung, published an interview and profile titled "Here's to the European Identity!" highlighting her cultural depth and versatility.

 In 2025, Forbes Portugal published an in-depth portrait about Hana Sofia Lopes, highlighting her multicultural background and her role as an ambassador of a modern European soft power through her work.
-The article titled "Hana Sofia Lopes is living proof that European talent knows no borders" emphasized her multilingual career, the influence of Luxembourg's multicultural environment on her artistic development, and her growing international presence following the success of the film Escape from Lisbon.
+The article titled "Hana Sofia Lopes is living proof that European talent knows no borders" emphasized her multilingual career, the influence of Luxembourg's multicultural environment on her artistic development, and her growing international presence following the success of Escape from Lisbon.

+Awards, recognition and recent work (2026-)

+At the end of 2025, she was nominated for the title of "Luxembourger of the Year" (Lëtzebuergerin vum Joër), a prestigious public-voted national title, awarded annually to influential Luxembourgish personalities.

+On 7 January 2026 it was announced that she would co-host the Luxembourg Song Contest 2026, the televised national selection for Luxembourg's entry to the Eurovision Song Contest, alongside RTL presenters Raoul Roos and Loïc Juchem.

+In February 2026, she is set to appear in the World Premiere of the play Les Voleurs d'Amour by Nicolas Steil, directed by Frank Hoffmann at the Théâtre National du Luxembourg, marking the fifth consecutive year collaborating with the director.
+A production that explores themes of trauma, family and emotional memory.

 She speaks French, German, English, Portuguese, Luxembourgish, Spanish, and Italian.